AlphaKappa44/promiseApi/README.md

 # promiseApi
-An API to fetch niceideas of little activitiesusing vanilla JS asynchronous promises
+An API to fetch nice ideas of little activitiesusing vanilla JS asynchronous promises